Email is the most effective channel to reach your target audience.

 The targeting inside Gmail Ads works a bit differently than regular display network targeting.
 Let’s explore some possible Gmail Ads targeting options.

-To start with, you target a user by his demographics, topics and interests (not by the current email that the user is reading).
+To start with, you target a user by their demographics, topics, and interests (not by the current email that the user is reading).

-You can also use AdWords Customer Match to upload a Gmail address list (at least 1000 subscribers) of Gmail users and let your ad pop up in their inboxes.
+You can also use Google Ads Customer Match to upload a Gmail address list (at least 1,000 subscribers) of Gmail users and let your ad pop up in their inboxes.

 Wordstream found Google Customer Match to have a higher percentage of email match rate from their customer list over Facebook Custom Audiences and Twitter Tailored Audience.